Ýokary Liga: Competition

-The league traditionally used to run from April to November.
+The league traditionally runs from April to November.

-As of the 2022 season, the champions qualify for the AFC Champions League group stage.
-The runner-up qualifies for the AFC Cup group stage.
-If the winner of Turkmenistan Cup ends in first or second in the championship in same season, then the third-place team qualifies to AFC Cup group stage.
+As of the 2026 season, the champions qualify for the AFC Champions League Two preliminary stage.
+If the league champions also win the Turkmenistan Cup, then the second-place team qualifies to AFC Challenge League group stage.

 Current clubs

 A total of 8 teams will contest the league.
 The following teams are competing in the 2025 season: